openstack/nova-specs/specs/rocky/approved/add-consumer-generation.rst

 method to avoid accidentally overwriting another service's allocations.
 While this will also address the race condition, it was not favored by many in the discussions we had at the Rocky PTG.

+We considered adding the generation to a header, queryparam, and payload on DELETE but couldn't conscion the inconsistency.

 Data model impact
 -----------------